Paul has been living and driving in Thailand since 2003. He has had a Thailand driver's license since 2008 and has renewed it twice

 After you arrive at the Land Transport Office, get in line at the license renewal counter to present your required documents for inspection.
 Remember that a copy of your passport pages and residency certificate will be asked for.

 Next, you will be given a number and directed to a small room where your color vision and reaction response will be tested.
 For the color vision test, an examiner held up green and red color cards and I had to identify them.
 During the reaction response test, I sat on a chair with an accelerator and brake pedal in front of me.
 With my foot on the accelerator, I had to move it to the brake when I saw a red light.

 Following the tests, I was told to report for a video training session at 1300.
 Having killed about two hours at the Land Transport Office, I was the first person to enter the video training room at 1300.
 After the small room with seating for about 30 persons had been filled by 1320, A traffic safety training video in Thai started playing.
 The video showed different driving conditions on roads and how to avoid accidents.
 It was emphasized not to speed and not to drive while intoxicated.
 The footage also stressed how to yield and make turns at different intersections.
 There was no discussion or test following the video.
 This is probably why some people were sleeping or playing on their smartphones during the video training.

 The video training session ended at 1430.
 Next, I waited in the main lobby to pay my license renewal fee.
 It was 555 Thai baht ($18) for a five-year driver's license which will expire on my birthday August 11 in 2024.

-After a short five minute wait, I paid for my license and was directed to wait to have a picture taken for the license.
+After a short five-minute wait, I paid for my license and was directed to wait to have a picture taken for my license.
 Following another short wait, I had my new license and was ready to leave the Land Transport Office.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.